 EuMIGS-students will be offered all courses necessary to gain the credits and conditions for a formal admission to their master thesis and examination.
 These are the formal requirements for the process:

-- Students apply for admission stating identity data, their selected thesis topic and their suggestions for two supervisors.
+- Students apply for admission stating their selected thesis topic and their suggestions for two supervisors one from home and host university each.

-- One supervisor is required to be a member of the University of Neuchâtel, one of the two supervisors must be a professor, the other can hold a PhD.
-The final topic is laid down in agreement with the first supervisor.
+- One supervisor is required to be a member of the University of Neuchâtel, one of the two supervisors must be a professor, the other has to hold a PhD.
+The final topic is laid down in agreement with the hosting supervisor.
 Both supervisors agree on a final grade with regard to the MA Thesis.

 - Supervisors and their scientific collaborators are expected to help the students refining their research topic and methodology and deciding what sources and literature need to be used; they offer advice in the analysis and interpretation of the data, review the student’s work, and provide him/her with feedback that allows improving it.